orisai/scheduler/docs/README.md

 $scheduler->addLazyJob($jobConstructor, $expression, /* ... */);
 ```

-For the same purpose you can also use `ManagedScheduler` instead of `SimpleScheduler`.
-It is functionally identical,
+`ManagedScheduler` serves the same purpose as `SimpleScheduler`.
+It is functionally identical, except:
-except:

 - it requires a `JobManager` implementation as a first argument
 - `addJob()` method is in `JobManager` instead of scheduler

-Either use our `SimpleJobManager` implementation to construct job via a callback or use it as an inspiration to create
+Use the `SimpleJobManager` implementation to construct a job via a callback, or use it as an inspiration to create
-your own DI-specific version.
+a DI-specific version:

 ```php
 use Orisai\Scheduler\Job\CallbackJob;